nathanoehlman/useragent-lite/README.md

 * Browser version (mainly to eliminate IE8 and earlier)
 * Platform (mobile, tablet, desktop)

-No prizes for this code!
 The other objective was to get my feet wet with GitHub with a simple starter project that certainly only I will ever use.

 ## Usage